Action! It's guns and gumboots

-Guns and gumboots down on the farm as sci-fi action movie comes to in Marlborough
+Guns and gumboots down on the farm as sci-fi action movie comes to life in Marlborough

 Ellie the working dog is sitting beside her owner's gumboots.
 She is obedient and knows to stay out of the camera frame.